Nervosys/Botnix/docs/languages-frameworks/titanium.section.md

 # Titanium {#titanium}

-The Nixpkgs repository contains facilities to deploy a variety of versions of the [Titanium SDK](https://www.appcelerator.com) versions, a cross-platform mobile app development framework using JavaScript as an implementation language, and includes a function abstraction making it possible to build Titanium
+The Botpkgs repository contains facilities to deploy a variety of versions of the [Titanium SDK](https://www.appcelerator.com) versions, a cross-platform mobile app development framework using JavaScript as an implementation language, and includes a function abstraction making it possible to build Titanium